treeform/mddoc/README.md

 # mddoc
-Generate Nim API docs in markdown for GitHub's README.md files.
+A tool to generate Nim API docs in markdown for GitHub's README.md files.
 Great for small libraries with simple APIs.

 Run this in the same folder as the `README.md` file:
 ```sh